Wheel speed sensor: Optical sensor

-Even traces of dirt greatly reduce the amount of light that passes through the lens and can cause signal dropout.
+Traces of dirt greatly reduce the amount of light that passes through the lens and can cause signal dropout.
 These encoders are therefore required to be very well sealed.
 Further problems are encountered when the pulse generators are used in environments in which the dew point is passed: the lenses fog and the signal is frequently interrupted.

 The light sources used are light-emitting diodes (LEDs).
 But LEDs are always subject to aging, which over a few years leads to a noticeably reduced beam.
 Attempts are made to compensate for this by using special regulators that gradually increase the current through the LED, but unfortunately this further accelerates the aging process.

 Magnetic sensor

 The principle used in scanning a ferromagnetic measuring scale magnetically does not exhibit these deficiencies.
 During many years’ experience of using magnetic encoders there have been occasions when a seal has failed and a pulse generator has been found to be completely covered in a thick layer of brake dust and other dirt, but such pulse generators still functioned perfectly.

 Historically, magnetic sensor systems cost more than optical systems, but this difference is narrowing rapidly.
 Magnetic Hall and magnetoresistive sensor systems can be imbedded in plastic or potting material, which increases mechanical reliability and eliminates damage from water and grease.

 Wheel speed sensors can also include hysteresis.
 This suppresses any extraneous pulses while the vehicle is at a standstill.

 Pulse generators constructed in accordance with this principle have been successfully field tested by several rail operators since the beginning of 2005.
 The type test specified in EN 50155 has also been successfully completed, so that these pulse generators can now be delivered.